LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 </table>

 My implementations were done in Julia.
 The above table shows where the code can be viewed, the time complexity and the approximate number lines of code (LOC).[^LOC]
-It should come as no surprise that if one bases the effort solely on LOC, the original polygon method required more than 30&times; the effort.
+If one bases the effort solely on LOC, the original polygon method required more than 30&times; the effort to the Wasserstein metric.
 A more detailed breakdown is available at the end in the [Code analysis](#code-analysis) section.

 For those who just want to compare scatter plots the right way, jump to [How to compare scatter plots](#how-to-compare-scatter-plots).